Kevlar-sudo/MMA-G20/README.md

  ## Feature
-user_id (int): A unique identifier for the user, auto-assigned by the database. name (str): The name of the user. age (int): The user's age. gender (str): The user's gender, typically represented as "M" or "F".
+user_id (int): A unique identifier for the user, auto-assigned by the database. \n name (str): The name of the user. age (int): The user's age. gender (str): The user's gender, typically represented as "M" or "F".